Paraguayan War: Paraguay

 There was a destruction of the prewar state structure, a definitive loss of disputed border territories, and the ruin of Paraguay's economy.
-The war also cost Paraguay almost all the territory it disputed with Argentina and Brazil—approximately 30 percent of the land over which it had claimed sovereignty before the conflict (Crespo et al., 2012, p.
-11)—and, since the occupying forces had no interest in conquering or rebuilding the country, Paraguay suffered the destruction of defenses such as Humaitá and industries such as the Ybycuí foundry.
-It is estimated that Paraguay lost up to 69% of its population, most of them due to disease, hunger, and exhaustion, including as much as 90% of its male population according to the most extreme reports.
+The war also cost Paraguay almost all the territory it disputed with Argentina and Brazil—approximately 30 percent of the land over which it had claimed sovereignty before the conflict —and, since the occupying forces had no interest in conquering or rebuilding the country, Paraguay suffered the destruction of defenses such as Humaitá and industries such as the Ybycuí foundry.It is estimated that Paraguay lost up to 69% of its population, most of them due to disease, hunger, and exhaustion, including as much as 90% of its male population according to the most extreme reports.
 The country also retained a large war debt to the Allied nations which, unpaid in full, was finally forgiven in 1943 by Brazilian President Getúlio Vargas.
 A pro-Brazilian government was installed in Asunción in 1869, while Paraguay remained occupied by Brazilian and Argentine forces until 1876, when a border treaty between Paraguay and Argentina was concluded with U.S. arbitration, guaranteeing Paraguay's sovereignty and leaving it as a buffer state between its larger neighbors.